Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Acknowledgments

 \section{Acknowledgments}

 This research was made possible by NSF PRAC awards no.~1615281 and OAC-1811605 as part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
-ML and MK were supported by the NWO Spinoza Prize, AI by the Royal Society URF, CH by the NWO Research Talent grant (no. 406.18.535), SM by the NWO VICI grant (no. 639.043.513), and AT by the NSF grant 1815304 and NASA grant 80NSSC18K0565.
+ML and MK were supported by the NWO Spinoza Prize, AI by the Royal Society URF, CH by the NWO Research Talent grant (no. 406.18.535), SM by the NWO VICI grant (no. 639.043.513), and AT by the NSF grants 1815304, 1911080 and NASA grant 80NSSC18K0565.
+The simulation data presented in this work is available upon request to AT at \href{mailto:atchekho@northwestern.edu}{atchekho@northwestern.edu}.